many-axioms/many-axioms.github.io/README.md

 # omne

-[Old website from Neocities](https://tauon.neocities.org/) - Migration is not complete.
+[Old website from Neocities](https://tauon.neocities.org/) - Migration is scheduled to complete by the end of 2024.

 [blog](/blog) - [contact](/contact) - [friends](/friends)